paslanpatir/pickleware/index.md

 Thesis code reports

-[Here](TezV2_CumulatedCodes.html) is the report for the first main cases for basic model.

-[Here](TezV2_CumulatedCodes_DummyModel.html) is the report for the first main cases for dummy model.
+[Here](ComparisonResults_WRep.html) shows the finding and comparisons for 10 different initial data for oneshot and sequential sampling and 10 different replications for each initial dataset.
+Both basic and dummy models are represented here.